tonghuikang/sutd-term4/OPTI/final-summary.md

 - **Nodes**
   - Provided by the problem
     - **Label**.
 This is how the node is referred to.
-Be If this is also a number it can be quite confusing.
+If this is also a number it can be quite confusing.
-    - (There are no require demand or supply)
+    - (There are no required demand or supply)

 - **Edges** (directed)
   - Provided by the problem
     - Capacity of the edge